François Mitterrand: Full engagement in resistance: 1943–1945

-Warned by his friends, François Mitterrand escaped to London aboard a Lysander plane on 15 November 1943 (piloted by then-Squadron Leader Lewis Hodges).
+Warned by his friends, Mitterrand escaped to London aboard a Lysander plane on 15 November 1943 (piloted by then-Squadron Leader Lewis Hodges).
 He promoted his movement to the British and American Authorities, but he was sent to Algiers, where he met de Gaulle, by then the uncontested leader of the Free French.
 The two men clashed, de Gaulle refused to jeopardize the Resistance by including a movement that gathered information from POWs.
 Later Mitterrand refused to merge his group with other POW movements if de Gaulle's nephew Cailliau was to be the leader.
 Under the influence of Henri Frenay, de Gaulle finally agreed to merge his nephew's network and the RNPG with Mitterrand in charge.
 Thus the RNPG was listed in the French Force organization from spring 1944.

-François Mitterrand returned to France by boat via England.
+Mitterrand returned to France by boat via England.
 In Paris, the three Resistance groups made up of POWs (Communists, Gaullists, RNPG) finally merged as the POWs and Deportees National Movement (Mouvement national des prisonniers de guerre et déportés, MNPGD) and Mitterrand took the lead.
 In his memoirs, he says that he had started this organisation while he was still officially working for the Vichy Regime.
-From 27 November 1943 Mitterrand worked for the Bureau central de renseignements et d'action.
+From 27 November 1943, Mitterrand worked for the Bureau central de renseignements et d'action.
 In December 1943 François Mitterrand ordered the execution of Henri Marlin (who was about to order attacks on the "Maquis") by Jacques Paris and Jean Munier, who later hid out with François Mitterrand's father.

-After a second visit to London in February 1944, François Mitterrand took part in the liberation of Paris in August; he took over the headquarters of Commissariat général aux prisonniers de guerre (general office for POW, the ministry he was working for), immediately he took up the vacant post of secretary general of POWs.
+After a second visit to London in February 1944, Mitterrand took part in the liberation of Paris in August; he took over the headquarters of Commissariat général aux prisonniers de guerre (general office for POW, the ministry he was working for), immediately he took up the vacant post of secretary general of POWs.
 When de Gaulle entered Paris following the Liberation, he was introduced to various men who were to be part of the provisional government.
 Among them was François Mitterrand, when they came face to face, de Gaulle is said to have muttered: "You again!"
 He dismissed François Mitterrand 2 weeks later.

-In October 1944 François Mitterrand and Jacques Foccart developed a plan to liberate the POW and concentration camps.
+In October 1944, Mitterrand and Jacques Foccart developed a plan to liberate the POW and concentration camps.
 This was called operation Vicarage.
 On the orders of de Gaulle, in April 1945 François Mitterrand accompanied General Lewis as the French representative at the liberation of the camps at Kaufering and Dachau.
 By chance Mitterrand discovered his friend and member of his network, Robert Antelme, suffering from typhus.
 Antelme was restricted to the camp to prevent the spread of disease, but François Mitterrand arranged for his "escape" and sent him back to France for treatment.